I'd Rather Have Jesus: A Second Look at First Love

 - 6 min read

 Introduction I remember once kneeling at the feet of my father and praying as I tried to clip his toenails.
 With his third-stage Parkinson's disease, he was not able to do things like this for himself, and with the muscle weakness in my hands from Lyme disease, I was afraid of cutting him since he bled so easily.
 The pain of my mother's heart failure and precarious recuperation weighed down both of us, and I could almost hear my father's lonely sobbing still echoing from the silent walls.
 As it turned out, I slipped and did cut him, and he immediately began to bleed.
-In grief, I cried out and applied pressure to stop the bleeding.
+In grief, I cried out and pressed the flow.
 As I rested my head on his feet in the repentance of stricken love, I marveled: as if tiptoeing into a sanctuary, I felt enwrapped in profound stillness and peace.
-He walked with God.
+Those feet had walked with God.

 I cannot imagine sitting at the feet of Jesus like Mary of Bethany did so many times.
-Luke writes of how she sat at Jesus' feet to listen to His teaching while Martha scurried about to feed Jesus.
-Mary understood that she was the one who needed to be fed (Luke 10:38-42).
-John writes of Mary running to meet Jesus as He approached Bethany after her brother Lazarus had died.
-Seeing Jesus, she fell at His feet in unspeakable sorrow, weeping, "Lord, if thou hadst been here, my brother had not died" (John 11:32).
-Groaning in His spirit at this word, Jesus wept.
-John writes again of Mary a few weeks later once again kneeling at Jesus' feet, and this time she worships our Lord with her costliest sacrifice to prepare Him for His own burial.
-This is the First Works of First Love that Ephesus had left behind (Revelation 2:4-5).
+Luke writes of how she sat at Jesus' feet to listen to His teaching, while Martha scurried about to feed Him.
+Unlike Martha, Mary understood that she was the one who needed to be fed (Luke 10:38-42).
+After Lazarus died, John writes of Mary running to meet Jesus as He approached Bethany four days later.
+She fell at His feet weeping, "Lord, if thou hadst been here, my brother had not died" (John 11:32).
+Jesus wept at this word, groaning in the depths of His Spirit.
+He cried with a loud voice, "Lazarus, come forth!"
+Lazarus indeed came forth at Christ's trumpeted command-- incontrovertible proof of every syllable Christ had uttered in that blessed Bethany home.

 The Cause: The Purity of Mary's Devotion